akshaydeepakm44/Data_Dialect/README.md

 - **User Dashboards**: Users have access to dashboards that track their contributions, including progress tracking features, a streak system to encourage regular participation, and bonus courses to incentivize engagement.

-Here’s the updated section for the backend in your README file:

 ## Technology Stack

 - **Frontend**: